davidterroso/D/documentation.md

  ┃ ┣ Run024_training_error.png # PNG file which contains the plots of the training and evaluation error in Run024
  ┃ ┗ ...
  ┣ unet_vertical_variability_imgs # Folder that contains the relevant images output from the unet_vertical_variability.ipynb file
- ┃ ┣ Run035_training_error.png # PNG file which contains the plots of the training and evaluation error in Run024
+ ┃ ┣ Run035_training_error.png # PNG file which contains the plots of the training and evaluation error in Run035
  ┃ ┗ ...
+ ┣ unet3_irf_imgs # Folder that contains the relevant images output from the unet3_irf.ipynb file ┃ ┣ Run063_training_error.png # PNG file which contains the plots of the training and evaluation error in Run063
+ ┃ ┗ ...
+ ┣ unet3_ped_imgs # Folder that contains the relevant images output from the unet3_ped.ipynb file ┃ ┣ Run071_training_error.png # PNG file which contains the plots of the training and evaluation error in Run071 ┃ ┗ ...
+ ┣ unet3_srf_imgs # Folder that contains the relevant images output from the unet3_srf.ipynb file ┃ ┣ Run067_training_error.png # PNG file which contains the plots of the training and evaluation error in Run067 ┃ ┗ ...
  ┣ .gitignore # Declares the files that must not be updated to git ┣ documentation.md # Project documentation